ferraro/postfix-mongodb/README.md

 Features
 ========
 - supports Plus Addressing formats, e.g. address+test@domain.tld
-- try to reconnect to MongoDB server if it was gone or restarted
+- reconnect to MongoDB server if it was gone or restarted

 Installation
 ============